kami-blue/website/docs/index.md

 <details>
 	<summary>< Click to view disclaimers ></summary>

-This is by no means a finished project, nor is it a "cheat" or "hack" for anything, it is a *utility* mod.
+This is by no means a finished project, nor is it a "cheat" or "hack" for anything, it is a <i>utility</i> mod.

-See [forgehax](https://github.com/fr1kin/forgehax) for an equivalent.
+See <a href="https://github.com/fr1kin/forgehax">forgehax</a> for an equivalent.
 Some features in KAMI may be based on those of forgehax, and KAMI / KAMI Blue have some features it doesn't.
 KAMI Blue won't be based off of other mods unless said otherwise.

 </details>